LogvinovLeon/MIML/README.md

 You can also run `test.sh` which runs all tests.

 Currently it supports:
-* Integers, Booleans, Lists and functions as types [bool_result](good/bool_result.miml) [function_result](good/function_result.miml)
+* Integers, Booleans, Lists and functions as types and first class citizens. (e.c.
+Program result can be a function) [bool_result](good/bool_result.miml) [function_result](good/function_result.miml)
 * Let _ in [let](good/let.miml) [let_area](good/let_area.miml)
 * Functions with recursion and application [application](good/application.miml) [fact](good/fact.miml)